nahutch/UFCProject/README.md

 The files are broken down as follows:

+Scripts
 1) WebScrape.ipynb -- Scrapes the necessary information from the Sherdog webiste
 2) ETL.ipynb -- this file takes the raw scraped data, cleans and transforms it, and then writes it to our database.
 This script also creates the tables within the dataframe.
 3) Model Building.ipynb -- this file queries our database, creates features, and then uses that data for model selection

+CSV's
+Under the UFC Data Folder
+1) preprocessed data -- contains information on UFC fighters that was taken from Kaggle.
+Necessary for the ETL script.
+2) scraped_fights -- contains the information scraped from Sherdog.com.
+Necessary for the ETL script.
+3) cleaned_fight_data - contains the cleaned fight data that was added to our database.
+Necessary for the Model Building script.
+4) cleaned_fighter_daat -- contains the cleaned fighter data that was added to our database.
+Necessary for the Model Building script.